 MSC itineraries range in length from 2 to 24 nights.
 The 3rd MSC World Cruise departs in January 2021.
-An extensive Grand Voyages programme is also included.
+An extensive Grand Voyages program is also included.

 The announcement follows the recent confirmation that the entire MSC Cruises fleet, including a couple of new ships currently under construction, will be in operation from March 2021 for the summer season.

-In addition, the cruise line confirmed the voluntarily further extension of the suspension of operations of its vessels operating from U.S. ports in the Caribbean through September 15, 2020.
+In addition, the cruise line confirmed the voluntary further extension of the suspension of operations of its vessels operating from U.S. ports in the Caribbean through September 15, 2020.
 This impacts two ships, MSC Armonia and MSC Seaside, that were scheduled to sail in the region.
-Passengers affected by the cancelled sailings will receive an FCC (Future Cruise Credit) by July 13, where they have the chance to transfer the full amount paid for the cancelled voyage to a future trip of their choice, on any liner, for any itinerary, through to the end of 2021.
+Passengers affected by the canceled sailings will receive an FCC (Future Cruise Credit) by July 13, where they have the chance to transfer the full amount paid for the canceled voyage to a future trip of their choice, on any liner, for any itinerary, through to the end of 2021.

 For the Summer 2020 Season, MSC previously announced the temporary suspension to its current operation up until July 31 in the other regions where it operates.

-- The Far East.
-MSC Bellissima is scheduled to sail on different length voyages in Asia, with a detailed programme to be announced soon.
+The Far East.
+MSC Bellissima is scheduled to sail on different-length voyages in Asia, with a detailed program to be announced soon.